-Similarly, very high achievers can only be given an age-standardised score of 'more than 140' because the test cannot assess the limit of their skills.
+Similarly, very high achievers can only be given an age-standardised score of 'more than 140' because the test does not measure the limit of their skills.
 Again, teachers will be able to give you more information about your child's ability.